ahendricks2/EssayKeystrokes/README.md

 This project is based on the Kaggle competition [Linking Writing Processes to Writing Quality](https://www.kaggle.com/competitions/linking-writing-processes-to-writing-quality).

 The goal of the project is to use the data about each student's writing process to predict the score that they receive on their essay while minimizing rmse.
-The challenge of the project is that the logs do not include any text from the essay, including the specific letters that each writer uses.
-The predictions have to be made only from the writing process behaviors.
+The challenge of the project is that the logs do not include any text from the essay.
+The predictions have to be made only from writing process behaviors.

 ## Repository Navigation